linuxtuxie/MMM-SunnyPortal/Readme.md

         url: 'https://www.sunnyportal.com',     // The SunnyPortal website's URL
         updateInterval: 900,                    // How many times do we update the graphs?
                                                 // Note: Do not update too frequently or you will get locked out
-                                                // 15 Minutes is ideal
+                                                // 15 Minutes is ideal and also kept as a minimum!
         username: '',                           // Username for logging into https://www.sunnyportal.com/
         password: '',                           // Password for logging into https://www.sunnyportal.com/
         width: 500,                             // The total width of the module
-        height: 400                             // The total height of the module }
+        height: 400                             // The total height of the module
+        convertUnits: true,                     // Convert kwH to MWh if needed (when kWh value > 1000) }
 },
 ```